sndsgn/backbone-breakdown/README.md

 ##A satisfactory step by step guide to creating a Backbone.js app
 ####Based on the [HowsTheWeather App] (https://github.com/DannyDelott/HowsTheWeather) by [Danny Delott] (https://github.com/DannyDelott)
+#####There are many ways to create an app with Backbone.js.
+This is one implementation.
 * * *

+### General patterns in this impelentation
+  - Main App Model - pass the AppView an instantiated collection and assign this to a variable
+  - Main App View
+    - Specify the `el` to which you will append sub views
+    - Instantiate the sub views, assign them to properties on the AppView, pass the instantiation the collection bound to the AppView and then render the view with an invocation of `render`
+    - Define the `render` method in which you append all the views to the specified `el` and then return `this` which is the AppView with all of the appended elements
+  - Controllers or View which receive input from the user
+    - `el` - Specify the `el` to which you will append elements
+    - `template` - Specify a `template` to which you will populate with user input data if requested in the view
+    - `events` - Define `events` that the view should listen for and the methods that should be invoked
+    - `initialize` - Define the `initialize` method which will specify which event it will listen to on the model and what it should do once those events occur.
+This almost always includes invoking render.
+    - `render` - Define a `render` method which will populate the template with data and append the view with HTML
+    - View event methods - define the methods that should be invokded on the model when the specified event occurs
+  - Sub View to main App View
+    - `el` - Specify the `el` to which you will append elements
+    - `initialize` - Define the `initialize` method which will specify which event it will listen to on the model and what it should do once those events occur.
+This almost always includes invoking render.
+    - `render` - Define a `render` method which will populate the template with data and append the view with HTML
+  - Model
+    - `defaults` - define default values and instantiate those variables
+    - `initialize` - initialize the model
+    - Model methods - define methods that should be invoked on the model from associated views
+  - Collection:
+    - `model` - specify the model bound to the collection
+    - Collection methods - define methods that act on the entire collection.
+    - AJAX and APIS - if using API you can populate the models in the collection with the data pulled from the API and make your request with a collection method
+    - If making a call to an API make sure to add `.bind(this)` to the end of the AJAX request

 ### Map out your architecture